PhilHarps/music/README.md

 > Detail any third party services that your App will use.

-- Cloudinary Cloud Storage: Considerable development time was spent researching and understanding server environments and cloud storage options, including reading AWS documentation.
+- **Cloudinary Cloud Storage**: Considerable development time was spent researching and understanding server environments and cloud storage options, including reading AWS documentation.
 At the recommendation of the tutor MR Matt Stubbs, Cloudinary was chosen to work with Active Storage on rails to store and upload images onto the application once deployed on Heroku.
-- Google Fonts: Google Fonts are used for logo and body of the text.
+- **Google Fonts**: Google Fonts are used for logo and body of the text.
-- Stripe: For handling secure payment transactions and processing of credit card details.
+- **Stripe**: For handling secure payment transactions and processing of credit card details.
 Very helpful to outsource credit card authentication and storage outside of the application to mitigate any security risks.
-- Heroku: Network platform of choice configured with a database, connection to Cloudinary and Stripe.
+- **Heroku**: Network platform of choice configured with a database, connection to Cloudinary and Stripe.

 #### Gem Dependencies